 Most people go home after discharge, but some go to an inpatient rehabilitation centre to help them get safely back on their feet and return home.
 See information about rehabilitation.

 Your medical team will give you information about your care so you can continue to recover safely.
 These are some questions that you may consider asking before you are discharged.

-- Will the stitches need Will the wound dressing need to to be taken out or will they dissolve?
+- Will the wound dressing need to to be taken out or will they dissolve?